RenderKit/openvkl/doc/api.md

                                                                             Multiple attributes are supported
                                                                             through passing an array of VKLData
                                                                             objects.

+  bool      cellCentered                     false                          indicates if data is provided per cell
+                                                                            (true) or per vertex (false)

   vec3f     gridOrigin                       $(0, 0, 0)$                    origin of the grid in object space